 - Whenever you preach or teach against abortion, preach the gospel, and point out the forgiveness and hope that is found in Christ.

 - Preach that biblical manhood is displayed when a man supports his partner, fights for the life of the baby, and does not abandon his responsibility to them.

 - Implement discipleship opportunities for men to disciple men, and create an atmosphere of openness so suffering men can share and be ministered to.

 - Teach how the Bible provides us with a salvific message and a clear framework for understanding sex, intimacy, leadership, and stability in relationships.

 Yes, there are clear physical and mental consequences for sin, yet the gospel of Jesus Christ provides the grace and forgiveness we desperately need.
 He doesn’t wait for us to have our lives in order before he saves (Rom.
 5:8).
 If he did that, no one would be saved.
 The gospel tells us that he died for us when we were at our very worst.

 Many men realize that in moments of deepest grief (like grief over supporting his partner’s abortion), conviction, and regret, Jesus offers forgiveness of sins when they repent and believe in him.
 Studies show that many men reference God and the importance of faith in him as a way of staying strong during an abortion crisis.

-The gospel meets both the mother and the father involved in a crisis pregnancy.
-As ambassadors of Christ, may the church serve and care for both mothers and fathers as we fight for the unborn.
+The gospel meets both the mother and the father involved in an unplanned pregnancy.
+As ambassadors of Christ, may the Church serve and care for both mothers and fathers as we advocate for the preborn.